Pupil Premium

 Implementation

-- Staff are aware of the disadvantaged children they teach, tutor or mentor.
-Through our relational approach we build strong relationships with these children, gaining knowledge of their subject strengths and areas for developments, their individual contexts and aspirations, as well as identifying any unique barriers they may be facing.
-This year, 2022-23, we have invested strongly in school based tutoring to further support those learners who still retain gaps in their learning.
+- Staff are aware of the disadvantaged students they teach or mentor.
+Through our relational approach we build strong relationships with these children, gaining knowledge of their subject strengths and areas for development, their individual contexts and aspirations as well as identifying any unique barriers they may be facing.

-- Staff recognise that they are powerful advocates who have a responsibility to ensure that every disadvantaged student is prioritised for enriching academic and extra curricular opportunities that challenge and inspire them.
-We encourage the staff who know the children best to advocate for them, putting them forward for extra-curricular opportunities or seeking out opportunities within the taught curriculum to nurture their talents and interests and to fill any gaps they have through a lack of opportunity - this year we have offered a range of clubs from pottery to photography, and girls' football to drama - all at no cost to the children.
-Over half the school have an after-school club provision with a quarter of these being children identified as disadvantaged.
+- Staff recognise that they are powerful advocates who have a responsibility to ensure that every disadvantaged student is prioritised for enriching academic and extra- curricular opportunities that challenge and inspire them.
+We encourage the staff who know the children best to advocate for them, putting them forward for extra-curricular opportunities or seeking out opportunities within the taught curriculum to nurture their talents and interests and to fill any gaps they may have through a lack of opportunity.

-- We strive to create independent, enthused, lifelong learners who are prepared for the next stage of their education as well as their later life.
+- We strive to create independent, enthused, life-long learners who are prepared for the next stage of their education as well as their later life.
 Through carefully moving from scaffolded practice to independent tasks, we help children to feel successful and gain a sense of autonomy.
-St Martin's staff also recognise how their own love of learning can act as a role model to children.
+St Martin’s staff also recognise that by demonstrating their own love of learning they can act as role models to children and go the extra mile to create stimulating learning opportunities at all stages of children’s learning journey.